zooniverse/s-deks/README.md

 ## Installation

-We only support running Panoptes via Docker and Docker Compose.
+We only support running KaDE via Docker and Docker Compose.
 If you'd like to run it outside a container, see the above Requirements sections to get started.

 ## Usage